OpenSees/OpenSeesDocumentation/source/developer/build.rst

    3. Please note you will get a segmentation fault if you run with a different python exe than the one you build for.
 Look in output of **cmake ..** for the python library used.

    4. **conan install .. -build missing** may fail.
-If you have installed it before, you may neeed to issue the command *pip install conan --upgrade**.
-If not, try installing the latest using the following commands issued at a terminal
+If it is related to a **zlib** mismatch error see below.
+If something else and you had installed conan before, it may be related to the version ypu are using.
+First try installing the latest  by issuing  *pip install conan --upgrade**.
+Ty the build again.
+If it fails (and again it does not issue a warning about a zlib mismatch) try installing the bleeding head latest using the following commands issued at a terminal

       .. code::